 Since that time, computers evolved from massive mainframes to desktop appliances to portable devices, all part of a global network connected by satellites and then by fiber optics.
 IEEE’s fields of interest expanded well beyond electrical/electronic engineering and computing into areas such as micro- and nanotechnology, ultrasonics, bioengineering, robotics, electronic materials, and many others.
 Electronics became ubiquitous—from jet cockpits to industrial robots to medical imaging.
 As technologies and the industries that developed them increasingly transcended national boundaries, IEEE kept pace, becoming a truly global institution which used the innovations of the practitioners it represented in order to enhance its own excellence in delivering products and services to members, industries, and the public at large.

 By the early 21st Century, IEEE served its members and their interests with 38 societies; 130 journals, transactions and magazines; more 300 conferences annually; and 900 active standards.

 Publications and educational programs were delivered online, as were member services such as renewal and elections.
 By 2009, IEEE had 380,000 members in 160 countries, with 44.5 percent outside of the country where it was founded a century and a quarter before.
 Through its worldwide network of geographical units, publications, web services, and conferences, IEEE remains the world's leading professional association for the advancement of technology.
-More information on IEEE from 1984 to the present.

 For two book-length histories of IEEE and its fields of interest, the full text of The Making of a Profession and Engineers & Electrons are available on the ETHW.
 The Making of a Profession in particular covers the history of AIEE, IRE, and IEEE.